dmitrymurashenkov/fpv-channel-finder/README.md

 Alternatively we can use channel 8 at 5910Mhz to still fulfil separation requirements, but have it closer to standard channel.

+Frequency set found using algorithm by Sergey Kulakov (@klsrg).

 ### Best channel sets - no locked channels (E4 E7 E8)

 **7 pilots 26/11/11**